Maximilian Kaipel

 I am a Mathematics PhD student of Sibylle Schroll co-supervised by Hipolito Treffinger at the University of Cologne.
 My research area is the representation theory of finite-dimensional algebras and τ-tilting theory.

-You can find my CV here.
+You can find my CV here and my Google Scholar here.

 Email